niedjoh/accompll/README.md

 **Warning:** The implemented AC matching procedure gets "fresh" variables by naming them `変数i` for some nonzero natural number `i`.
 Hence, please make sure that no variable in the input ES is named like that.
 Note that 変数 (read: hensuu) is a Japanese word for *variable*.

+## Validity Problem Solver

+By typing `cabal install` you also get the executable acvp which is a small additional tool for solving validity problems.
+It expects an AC complete TRS R as input, and via the command line option `-s` you can specify whether R or R/AC is AC-complete.
+If you then provide a concrete validity problem via the option `--vp`, the tool tries to solve it with the given TRS and strategy.

 [^1]: http://cl-informatik.uibk.ac.at/software/kbcv/
 [^2]: https://www.lri.fr/~marche/tpdb/format.html